-Grizzly Bear Viewing - Knight Inlet
+Grizzly Bears - Knight Inlet BC

-Bear Watching Season:
+Bear Watching Season

 Starting in April, black and grizzly bears begin emerging from hibernation and head to Glendale Cove to feed on the succulent new spring growth.
 Glendale Cove is home to one of the largest concentrations of grizzly (brown) bears in British Columbia.
 Tours for Grizzlies start mid-May until end of September.
 Best time to see grizzly bears is June.
 At this time the berries are not yet ripe, and the bears are seeking for other food close to the water.
 They will collect eels, crabs, and isopods at the beach by rolling rocks.